8 Things You Probably Didn’t Know About Envelopes

 Just like apples and bananas, your envelopes should be stored in a cool, dry place, and the oldest ones should be used first.

 Want to learn more about envelopes or how to decide what kind of envelope is right for your business?
 We can help!
-Check out our extensive descriptions of all these factors plus more on our envelopes page and contact us with any additional questions or to get started with an order.
+Contact us with any additional questions or to get started with an order.